Best Glaze Brush Sets

 Durability:

-When decorating the last thing you want to do is pick stray hairs off your pottery.
+When decorating, the last thing you want to do is pick stray hairs off your pottery.
 These brushes have not shed so far.
 The handles are durable and have a good feel in your hand.
 The metal band that holds the bristles in place is also durable and hasn’t loosened on any of the brushes.
-If it does, they also have a 12-month replacement warranty and a 60-day guaranty.
+If it does, they also have a 12-month replacement warranty and a 60-day guarantee.

 Other Features: